hgrateam/HangaramAPP/README.md

 # HangaramAPP
-This project contains android application of Hangaram H.S. in Seoul, Korea.
+This project contains an android application of Hangaram H.S. in Seoul, Korea.